tobiscode/disstans/docsrc/tutorials/tutorial_1.rst

     ...     synth_stat.add_local_model("Data", model_description, model)

-Under the hood, adding individual models will create a :class:`~geonat.models.ModelCollection` object at the station, which keeps track of all the different models.
+Under the hood, adding individual models will create a :class:`~disstans.models.ModelCollection` object at the station, which keeps track of all the different models.
 This collection object is necessary because once we solve for the model parameters, there will be covariances between the different models which are important to track for the uncertainty estimation.
 The model collection object is accessed as ``synth_stat.models["Data"]``.

-For the fitting, we first import a solver function from the :mod:`~geonat.solvers` module, and then call it to give us a :class:`~geonat.solvers.Solution` object of the fitted parameters.
+For the fitting, we first import a solver function from the :mod:`~disstans.solvers` module, and then call it to give us a :class:`~disstans.solvers.Solution` object of the fitted parameters.
-We will start with basic, linear, non-regularized least-squares, which returns a :class:`~geonat.solvers.Solution` object:
+We will start with basic, linear, non-regularized least-squares, which returns a :class:`~disstans.solvers.Solution` object:

 .. doctest::

-    >>> from geonat.solvers import linear_regression
+    >>> from disstans.solvers import linear_regression
     >>> result = linear_regression(ts=synth_stat["Data"],
     ...                            models=synth_stat.models["Data"])

 With the solver finished, we want to do multiple things for all models:

-1. Give the models their best-fit parameters as returned by the solver using the :meth:`~geonat.models.ModelCollection.read_parameters` method.
+1. Give the models their best-fit parameters as returned by the solver using the :meth:`~disstans.models.ModelCollection.read_parameters` method.
-2. Calculate the trajectory of each individual model given the best-fit parameters using the :meth:`~geonat.models.Model.evaluate` method.
+2. Calculate the trajectory of each individual model given the best-fit parameters using the :meth:`~disstans.models.Model.evaluate` method.
-3. Calculate the combined trajectory of all models together (i.e., the best fit to the timeseries) using the :meth:`~geonat.models.ModelCollection.evaluate` method.
+3. Calculate the combined trajectory of all models together (i.e., the best fit to the timeseries) using the :meth:`~disstans.models.ModelCollection.evaluate` method.
    (One could also combine the timeseries produces in point 2 and sum them, but this will not work if we want to estimate the predicted fit covariance.)
-4. Add the evaluated trajectories to the station as a "fit" using the :meth:`~geonat.station.Station.add_fit` method.
+4. Add the evaluated trajectories to the station as a "fit" using the :meth:`~disstans.station.Station.add_fit` method.

 We can do this in the following way: